convissor/ubuntu_laptop_installation/readme.md

 separate account from the one you use on a day-to-day basis for regular work.
 This prevents disruptive commands from being inadvertently executed.

+When asked whether to encrypt the home directory, say no.  It's unnecessary because the whole drive is encrypted.

 Once the "Partition disks" screen comes up, pick: `Guided - use entire disk and set up ecrypted LVM`